Bok Choy Stir-Fry

 Notes

-- I’ve used baby bok choy here, but you can also use regular bok choy, slice the same way into 1-inch slices.
+- Ingredient notes: I’ve used baby bok choy here, but you can also use regular bok choy, sliced the same way into 1-inch slices.
+You can use low-sodium soy sauce if you prefer or for a gluten-free version, use coconut aminos or tamari.

 Food styling and photography by Loren Runion.